Cesar Chavez: Reception and legacy

 In the popular imagination, Chavez and the movement he led became largely synonymous, although throughout his career, Chavez prompted strong reactions from others.
 Since his death, there has been a struggle to define his legacy.

 During his lifetime, many of Chavez's supporters idolized him, engaging in a form of hero worship.
 Bruns noted that many of his supporters "nearly worshipped him as a folk hero".
-In 1982, the American country music singer Kris Kristofferson called Chavez "the only true hero we have walking on this Earth today".
+In 1982, the American country music singer Kris Kristofferson called Chavez "the only true hero we have walking on this Earth today."
 These supporters were known as "Chavistas"; many of them, especially those living at the La Paz commune, emulated his vegetarian diet.
 By the 1970s, he was increasingly referred to as a "saint" among those who supported him.
 In response to these claims, Chavez insisted that "There is a big difference between being a saint and being an angel[...]
 Saints are known for being tough and stubborn."
 In 1972, John Zerzan described Chavez as presenting himself as "a Christ-figure sacrificing all for his flock" through his fasts, adding that Chavez took the form of a "messianic leader".
 The scholar of Latino studies Lilia Soto called him and Huerta "freedom fighters".
 He received a range of awards and accolades, which he claimed to hate.
 For these supporters, his visions for the future were regarded as inspirational.
 Bruns noted that he had "a mesmerizing effect on the lives of thousands.
 They saw in him nobility, sacrifice, and the grit of the underdog who refuses to give up."
 Throughout his career as an activist, he received strong ecumenical support.
 The UFW gained the support of mainline Protestant groups in a way that previous farmworker movements never had.

 Chavez was despised by many growers.
 John Giumarra Jr, of the Giumarra company, called Chavez a "New Left guerrilla", someone who wanted to topple "the established structure of American democracy".
 The FBI monitored him and many other senior figures in his movement, concerned that they were subversive.
 Having monitored him for over a decade, the FBI's dossier on Chavez grew to over 1,500 pages in length.
 They ultimately found no evidence suggesting he had communist leanings.
-During the late 1960s and early 1970s, he received a series of death threats, and—according to Bruns—he often faced "spiteful mobs and scurrilous race-bating".
+During the late 1960s and early 1970s, he received a series of death threats, and—according to Bruns—he often faced "spiteful mobs and scurrilous race-baiting".